-Dr. Constantine J. Aivalis is a Lecturer at the Hellenic Mediterranean University.
+Dr. Constantine J. Aivalis is an Assistant Professor at the Hellenic Mediterranean University.
 He teaches for the Department of Electrical and Computer Engineering the courses: Web Application Evaluation Systems, Data and Information Visualization and Object-Oriented Programming (Java), and for the Department of Mechanical Engineering Programming with Python.

 In 1973 he obtained a state degree in computer programming from the Ministry of Education, based on which he worked as a programmer in Germany, from 1974 to 1982, during his studies.
 He served in the Navy Headquarters as a programmer from 1983 to 1984.

 Worked at the Foundation of Research and Technology Hellas, Institute of Computer Science as a systems analyst and programmer from 1984 to 1994.
 Worked for Software Art as a designer and developer from 1985 to 2000, where he designed and implemented Front Office Management Systems for Hotels, a Ticket Management and Transportation Planning applications for cruise operators, Medical Record Application for Primary Health Centers for the Social Medicine Sector of the University of Crete, as well as many special applications.
 He participated as an Associate Partner in the Cooperative Resource Management Logistics Program of the Telematics Application Program Direction 13 and was a collaborator for the Chambers of Industry in the Telematics in Transport program with the Hellenic Industries Association of ELANET.